shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/mono_capture/README.md

                             Camera name
     ```

 2. Rectification Map Generation: A Python tool for generating rectification map is provided: `scripts/generate_rect_map_mono.py`.
-This tool takes the `camera_info` YAML file, and genrates a binary file for undistortion & rectification look-up-table (LUT) which is required in offloading the undistortion/rectification on J7 VPAC/LDC hardware accelerator.
+This tool takes the `camera_info` YAML file, and generates a binary file for undistortion & rectification look-up-table (LUT) which is required in offloading the undistortion/rectification on J7 VPAC/LDC hardware accelerator.
 Below is the usage of the tool, and for examples, please see `scripts/calib_C920.sh`.

     ```
     usage: generate_rect_map_mono.py [-h] [--input INPUT] [--name NAME]